-Response:

-The rate methodology included in this State Plan for school supportive health services is cost-based.
+Response: The rate methodology included in the State Plan for preschool supportive health services is cost-based subject to ceilings.
 Rates of payment for services are currently based upon the 2010 Medicare fee schedule, except for rates for special transportation services, which are based on a cost study.
 Effective on or after September 1, 2013, on an annual basis, a district-specific cost reconciliation and cost settlement for all over and under payments will be processed.
 We are unaware of any requirement under current federal law or regulation that limits individual providers' payments to their actual costs.